JnyJny/busylight/README.md

 - Control lights via a [Web API][WEBAPI].
 - Import `busylight` into your own Python project.
 - Supported on MacOS and Linux
-- Windows not currently supported.
+- Windows support is untested but there are reports that it is working.
-- Supports _nine_ vendors & fifteen devices:
+- Supports _nine_ vendors & sixteen devices:

 | **Vendor** | | | |
 |------------:|---|---|---|